flowground/amazonaws-com-es-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateElasticsearchDomainConfig
-### Modifies the cluster configuration of the specified Elasticsearch domain, setting as setting the instance type and the number of instances.
+> Modifies the cluster configuration of the specified Elasticsearch domain, setting as setting the instance type and the number of instances.<br/>

 #### Input Parameters
 * `DomainName` - _required_